MSc in Biomedical Diagnostics

 To qualify for the Masters programme students will be expected to have at a minimum a Second Class Honours degree (2.2) or equivalent in a science or engineering discipline.

-Applicants may apply online through the Postgraduate Application Centre (http://www.pac.ie/dcu) by 31st July 2017.
+Applicants may apply online through the Postgraduate Application Centre (http://www.pac.ie/dcu) this programme is currently NOT open for applicants for September 2017.

-Applicants may apply online through the Postgraduate Application Centre (http://www.pac.ie/dcu) by 7th July 2017.
+Applicants may apply online through the Postgraduate Application Centre (http://www.pac.ie/dcu) this programme is currently NOT open for applicants for September 2017 .
 Applicants who require a study visa for the purposes of gaining entry into Ireland are advised to apply as early as possible.